apache/pekko-persistence-dynamodb/README.md

 - Initial development was done by [Scott Clasen](https://github.com/sclasen/akka-persistence-dynamodb).
 - Update to Akka 2.4 and further development up to version 1.0 was kindly sponsored by [Zynga Inc.](https://www.zynga.com/).
-- The snapshot store was contributed by [Joost de Vries](https://github.com/joost-de-vries)
+- The snapshot store and readjournal were contributed by [Joost de Vries](https://github.com/joost-de-vries)

 Support
 -------